Llorx/iso-bench/README.md

 ```typescript
 bench.endGroup(name:string):this;
 ```
-Groups the tests added up to this point.
+Group the tests added up to this point.
 The result comparator will be done only between tests in the same group.
 Example:
 ```typescript
 import { IsoBench } from "iso-bench";